3 Keys for Career Success

 The last key is character, and this is a big one: Character is the combination of mental and moral qualities distinctive to an individual.
 When it comes to career success, character counts, my friends!
 Perhaps more so than one might think.

 A person who is considered to have good character exhibits a long list of positive personal attributes, including but not limited to the following:

 - Honesty and Integrity (these are always at the top of my list)

 - Self-control and Emotional Intelligence

 How many of these attributes do you possess and to what extent?
 Which ones do you need to work on?
 Character is a major component of your personal brand.
 It’s how you operate.
 It’s how you respond to various situations.
 How you handle victory, and how you handle failure or setbacks.

 Seattle Seahawks quarterback Russell Wilson, speaking at his alma mater, the University of Wisconsin–Madison during its 2016 commencement, said this: “Remember that the moments when life tells you ‘yes’ aren’t the ones that define you.
 The moments that really matter are the moments when life tells you ‘no.’”

 There they are.
 Three Keys for Career Success: communication, confidence, and character.
 Become a student of them.
 Embrace them.
 Incorporate them into your life each and every day, and I’ll see you at the top!

-Take Your First Step Toward Career Success
+Take Your First Step Towards Your Career

 Elmhurst University offers 17 master’s degrees and nine graduate certificate programs.
 Earn your credential in business, education, health care, or technology.
 Most of our programs are designed to be completed on a part-time schedule—ideal for busy professionals.